Why is Crash Testing Important?

 A Bias-free Process

-Rock Creek Crates are the first and only aluminum dog crates to pass the CPS crash test.
-Our medium crate received a five-star crash test rating – the highest possible – the first time it was tested.
+The RCC's medium stationary crate is the first and only aluminum dog crate to receive a 5 star certification from the Center for Pet Safety.
+It received a five-star crash test rating – the highest possible – the first time it was tested.
 Most crates require multiple tests to receive a rating, but our aluminum dog crate's toughness and durability were apparent enough after one test to not require follow-up testing.
-Note, a 50-pound test dog was used to test our medium crates.
 Click here to read the press release from the CPS.
+Note, a 50-pound test dog was used to test our medium crates as well as D-rings and Vehiclex Tie-Down-Straps.

-We used Vehiclex ratchet strap tie-downs and secondary door closures in all of the crash tests for our aluminum dog crates.
-Our XL- and XXL-sized crates have not yet been officially tested by CPS, though it should be noted that they feature the same internal aluminum structural design as our large and medium-sized crates, which have been tested.
+We used Vehiclex ratchet strap tie-downs and D-rings in all of the crash tests for our stationary aluminum dog crates.
+The 42" and 48" stationary crates have not yet been officially tested by CPS, though it should be noted that they feature the same internal aluminum structural design as our 36" and 30"-sized crates, which have been tested.
+Due to its size, the 48" stationary crate does not usually fit inside a vehicle.

 We have not yet completed the process of crash testing our newest stationary crate design, which takes time and money, but we are committed to continuing to produce crash tested dog crates and providing you with the most accurate information regarding our products’ safety.
 Feel free to contact CPS if you have any questions about crash testing or want to learn more about our processes.